aarlin/match-madness/README.md

 - [ ] Play against others like Typeracer
 - [ ] Play against your ghost like Monkeytype
 - [ ] Modal with kana <-> roumaji
+- [ ] See other's created game files in a community share tab

 ## Bugs

-- [ ] Red highlight stays on
+- [x] Red highlight stays on
-- [ ] Playing too fast causes race condition and game state is messed up
+- [x] Playing too fast causes race condition and game state is messed up

 ## References